shawntabrizi/polkadot-mcp/README.md

 | `POLKADOT_SIGNER_URI` | *(none)* | Signer for transactions.
 Omit for read-only. |
 | `SUBSCAN_API_KEY` | *(none)* | Subscan API key for historical data |

-All networks are loaded at startup — no need for a `POLKADOT_NETWORK` env var.
+All networks are loaded at startup — no need for a network env var.

 ### Transaction Support